michael-shaham/platoon-gym/README.md

 # Platoon Gym

 Gym environment for prototyping, evaluating, and benchmarking platooning algorithms.
-Code used for the IROS paper can be found in the `scripts` folder.
+Code used for the paper can be found in the `scripts` folder.

 Setup: